• Skip to primary navigation

 • Lightly oil your tin and sprinkle half a teaspoon of sugar on top.
 Not too much as it will burn during cooking.

-• Activate the yeast by mixing it with the warm water and tablespoon of sugar.
+• Activate the yeast by mixing it with the warm water and tbsp of sugar.

 • Meanwhile, beat together the yogurt, lemon zest, salt, sugar and vanilla and melted (but cooled) butter